Stabilization indices of potentially Mumford curves

+Let $(\mf{Z}, \mf{U})$ be a pair consisting of an analytic space and a formal affinoid covering on it.
+The \emph{inverse image topology} on $\mf{Z}$ induced by the model $\mc{Z}$ arising from $\mf{U}$ is the one whose open sets are inverse images under the map $\red_\mc{Z}$ of Zariski-open subsets of $\mc{Z}_k$.
+Let us consider the analytic space $\mf{D}$ and its formal affinoid covering $\{U_e\}_{e\in E}$ where $E$ is the set of edges of the tree $\Sigma_{\mf{D}}$ and $U_e$ is the affinoid subdomain of $\mf{D}$ consisting of all the points in $\mf{D}$ that retract to $e$ under the map $\rho_X$ introduced in Definition \ref{def:skeleton}.
+The formal model of $\mf{D}$ associated with this covering coincides with the formal scheme $\mc{D}$ defined by Mumford.

 \begin{remark} Let $\mf{X}$ be a smooth $K$-analytic curve.
-From an infinite subset of type 2 points in $\mf{X}$ it is not always possible to construct a formal model of $\mf{X}$ and therefore there is not an obvious generalization of Proposition \ref{prop:models} in this context.
-However, given a normal formal model $\mc{X}$ of $X^{\mathrm{an}}$, a generic point $\eta \in \mc{X}$, and the reduction map $\red_\mc{X}: \mf{X} \to \mc{X}$ constructed above, one has that $\red_\mc{X}^{-1}(\eta)$ consists of a unique type 2 point (which by Remark~\ref{Rgeometric} is the same thing as a geometric valuation on $K(X)$).
+From an infinite subset of type 2 points in $\mf{X}$ it is not always possible to construct a formal model of $\mf{X}$ and therefore there is not a straightforward generalization of Proposition \ref{prop:models} in this context.\footnote{Let us mention that such a generalization does nevertheless exist, and was proved by Ducros \cite[Theorem 6.3.15]{Ducros14}.} However, given a normal formal model $\mc{X}$ of $X^{\mathrm{an}}$, a generic point $\eta \in \mc{X}_k$, and the reduction map $\red_\mc{X}: \mf{X} \to \mc{X}_k$ constructed above, one has that $\red_{\mc{X}_k}^{-1}(\eta)$ consists of a unique type 2 point (which by Remark~\ref{Rgeometric} is the same thing as a geometric valuation on $K(X)$).
 Hence, to any formal model one can associate a possibly infinite set of type 2 points in $\mf{X}$ (equivalently, a possibly infinite set of geometric valuations on $K(X)$). \end{remark}